nymtech/nym/documentation/operators/src/testing/docker-monitor.md

 2. Add grafana setup
 3. Add prometheus setup
 4. Add node exporter setup
--->
+5. Add how to view it in the browser
+6. Additionally add how to spin up an ansible template -->

 # Setup Prometheus and Grafana in a Docker